8 - 12 small, thin frankfurter sausages (about 10 cm long)

 Punch down the dough and roll it out into a large, thin sheet.
 Sprinkle the counter with a little flour if the dough sticks to it.
 Using a pastry wheel, cut the sheet into rectangles a bit narrower than the length of the sausages.

 Bring some water to the boil in a saucepan.
 Warm the frankfurters by placing them in the simmering water for a few minutes.
-Pat the sausages dry and roll each of them up in a pastry rectangle, leaving the ends slightly visible.
+Pat the sausages dry and roll each of them up in a pastry rectangle, leaving the ends slightly visible (see the picture on right).

-Place the sausage rolls on a roasting rack placed over an oven pan.
+Place the sausage rolls on a roasting rack placed over an oven pan (covered with a sheet of baking parchment or foil).
 Brush the rolls with beaten egg.
 Crush the salt granules slightly and sprinkle on top of the rolls.
 Bake at 225 °C for about 15 minutes or until the pastry is nicely browned.
 Serve immediately.

 Recipe source: "Nakkikääröt", Ihatsu, A. et al., ed.
 (1993) Otavan suuri keittokirja.
 Keuruu: Otava.